mayan1303/house_price_prediction/README.md

-# House Price Prediction using Linear Regression
+# House Price Prediction using Multiple Regression Algorithms

-This project builds a house price prediction model using Linear Regression in Python.
+This project focuses on predicting house prices using multiple regression algorithms in Python.
-The goal is to understand the complete machine learning workflow starting from data preprocessing to model evaluation.
+It is designed as a learning oriented, end to end machine learning project where different regression techniques are implemented, evaluated, and compared as the learning progresses.

+The repository will be continuously updated as more machine learning algorithms are learned and applied.

+---

 ## Dataset

-California Housing Dataset from scikit learn is used in this project.
+The California Housing Dataset from scikit learn is used in this project.
-It contains information related to housing features and their corresponding median house prices.
+It contains information related to housing features such as location, population, income levels, and their corresponding median house prices.

+---

 ## Project Workflow

-1. Data loading and exploration
+1. Data loading and initial exploration
 2. Train test split
 3. Feature scaling using StandardScaler
-4. Model training using Linear Regression
+4. Model training using different regression algorithms
 5. Cross validation for performance evaluation
-6. Model evaluation using Mean Squared Error and R2 score
+6. Model evaluation using Mean Squared Error and R2 Score
 7. Residual analysis using data visualization
+8. Comparison of model performance

+---

-## Technologies Used
+## Models Implemented

-Python
-NumPy
-Pandas
-Scikit learn
-Matplotlib
-Seaborn
+The following regression models are implemented or planned in this project:

+- Linear Regression
+- Ridge Regression
+- Lasso Regression (upcoming)
+- ElasticNet Regression (upcoming)

+Each model is implemented in a separate Jupyter Notebook for clarity and comparison.

+---

 ## Model Evaluation

+Model performance is evaluated using:
-Mean Squared Error was calculated using cross validation.
+- Mean Squared Error
-R2 Score on test data is approximately 0.59 which indicates a reasonable model fit.
+- R2 Score

+These metrics are used to compare how different regression algorithms perform on the same dataset and how regularization impacts the model.

+---

 ## Visualization

-Residual distribution plot is used to analyze the assumptions of Linear Regression and model performance.
+Residual distribution plots and other visualizations are used to:
+- Analyze model assumptions
+- Understand error distribution
+- Evaluate overall model performance

+---

+## Technologies Used

+- Python
+- NumPy
+- Pandas
+- Scikit learn
+- Matplotlib
+- Seaborn

+---

-## Conclusion
+## Future Scope

-The model successfully captures the relationship between housing features and prices.
-Further improvements can be made using advanced regression techniques and feature engineering.
+- Add advanced regression algorithms
+- Perform hyperparameter tuning
+- Feature engineering for better performance
+- Compare multiple models side by side
+- Extend the project towards more advanced machine learning techniques

+---

 ## Author

 Mayan Jindal